firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/imap.txt).

-The last time downloaded was found to be dated: Tue Jun  2 23:42:43 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun  3 00:14:08 UTC 2015.

 The ipset `blocklist_de_imap` has **1546** entries, **1546** unique IPs.